Ticks can cause some serious problems around the farm, so it’s only natural that you might be wondering, “do chickens eat ticks?”

 The bottom line?
 You might be able to prevent ticks from jumping on board some of your mammalian farm residents by using chickens, too.

 When you are getting chickens specifically to remove ticks on your property, consider buying breeds that are naturally more adept at foraging.
-For example, good foraging chicken breeds to consider include:

 - Jersey Giant